ESA-PRL/planning-path_planning/README.md

 ## Implementations in other languages

+### Python Implementation

+A Python version of the DyMu path planning algorithm can be found [here](https://github.com/spaceuma/ARES-DyMu_python)

 ### MATLAB Implementation

-A Matlab version of this algorithm can be found [here](https://github.com/spaceuma/ARES-DyMu_matlab)
+A Matlab version of the DyMu path planning algorithm can be found [here](https://github.com/spaceuma/ARES-DyMu_matlab)